Savitha20-06/Savitha20-06/README.md

 ## `01` — About

-I'm a **Final-Year Computer Science Engineering undergraduate** with a strong interest in **Java, Data Structures & Algorithms, Full Stack Development, and Artificial Intelligence**.
+I'm Savitha S, a final-year Computer Science Engineering undergraduate who enjoys turning ideas into working software.

-I enjoy solving programming problems, building practical applications, and exploring technologies that can turn real-world ideas into useful software solutions.
+I started with a curiosity for how code works and that curiosity gradually turned into a passion for problem solving, Java development and building real-world applications.
+I enjoy breaking down complex problems into smaller pieces, learning new technologies and improving my solutions along the way.

-Currently, I'm strengthening my **Java and DSA skills** while expanding my knowledge of **Spring Boot, React.js, Python, RAG, and AI-powered applications**.
+My current focus is on becoming a strong Java Software Developer with a solid foundation in DSA, Full Stack Development and AI-powered applications.
+I'm currently exploring Spring Boot, React.js, RAG, AI Agents and System Design while continuously sharpening my problem-solving skills.

-### Core Skills
+### 🍇 Core Skills

 * ☕ **Java** — Programming, OOP & problem solving
 * 🧩 **Data Structures & Algorithms** — Coding practice & logical thinking